 The South Carolina 22 (Veterans Highway) freeway fully opened to traffic on May 4, 2001 after 15 years from planning to completion.
 Constructed over the course of three years, the $368-million highway was completed six months ahead of schedule.7 The southerly portion of Veterans Highway, between S.C.
 90 and U.S. 17, opened on June 29, 2000.
 It includes the Intracoastal Waterway Bridge, which saw initial work in 1994.8 Following that portion was the completion between South Carolina 90 and 905, including the crossing over the Waccamaw River on November 6, 2000.9 The 28-mile roadway provides an easterly bypass of Conway from U.S. 501 to U.S. 17 west of Windy Hill Beach.

 In North Carolina, Interstate 73 will enter via U.S. 1 north to Rockingham.
-At Rockingham, Interstate 73 will replace U.S. 220 north to Greensboro and the Virginia State Line via Ulah.
-Interstates 73 and 74 will be merged again in North Carolina between Rockingham (Junction U.S. 74) and High Point (Junction U.S. 311).
-The only exception to Interstate 73 following U.S. 220 is where Interstate 73 is planned to follow the Greensboro Loop (Future Interstate 840) around Greensboro to the east.
-The extant U.S. 220 mileage may become a three-digit spur of Interstate 73.
-The segment north of Asheboro will be upgraded in Interstate standards starting in 2005.
-Some segments of Interstate 73 south of Asheboro (between Ulah and Ether) have already received their Interstate shields, and in some other areas, the Interstate 73 sign is up, with a "Future" disclaimer above the interstate shield.
-The future banners are required because unconnected segments of Interstates are not permitted, so the future route is labeled until entire segments that connect to other Interstates are open.
+At Rockingham, Interstate 73 augments U.S. 220 north to Greensboro and the Virginia State Line via Ulah.
+Interstates 73 and 74 combine between Rockingham (Junction U.S. 74) and Randleman (Junction U.S. 311).
+The only exception to Interstate 73 following U.S. 220 is where I-73 follows the Greensboro Loop (Interstate 840) around Greensboro to the west.
+The extant U.S. 220 mileage remains as a non-Interstate freeway.
+The segment north of Asheboro was upgraded in Interstate standards starting in 2005.
+This brought to standards previously signed portions of the U.S. 220 freeway south of Asheboro (between Ulah and Ether) as Interstates 73 & 74.

-$700 million in transportation bonds released by Gov. Mike Easley will be allocated for Randolph County, North Carolina.
-Of these funds, three projects are under consideration that will effect the Interstate 73 & 74 corridors.
-The first of which entails safety improvements and the upgrading of U.S. 220 to Interstate standards from the Asheboro city limits northward to the Greensboro urban loop.
-This eight mile segment is scheduled for construction between 2007-08.
-A second major project involves the construction of an 11.5 mile freeway between U.S. 220 and the city of Archdale.
-This will compose the U.S. 311 connector to Interstate 73 and will join the area with Piedmont Triad International Airport.
-Work on this project is also scheduled for 2007-08.
-A third project the upgrade the Interstate 73/74 rest area at Seagrove to a full tourist information center.
-Construction on the 20 acre site is slated for 2006.2 In 2005, funds were appropriated to several sections of Interstate 73 in North Carolina as part of SAFETEA-LU.
+$700 million in transportation bonds released by Gov. Mike Easley were allocated for Randolph County, North Carolina.
+Of these funds, three projects were under consideration involving the Interstate 73 & 74 corridors.
+The first of which entailed safety improvements and the upgrading of U.S. 220 to Interstate standards from the Asheboro city limits northward to the Greensboro urban loop.
+This eight mile segment was scheduled for construction between 2007-08.
+A second major project involved the construction of an 11.5 mile freeway between U.S. 220 and the city of Archdale.
+This included the U.S. 311 connector to Interstate 73 and joins the area with Piedmont Triad International Airport (PTI).
+Work on this project was also scheduled for 2007-08.
+A third project was the upgrade of the Interstate 73/74 rest area at Seagrove to a full tourist information center.
+Construction on the 20 acre site was slated for 2006.2 In 2005, funds were appropriated to several sections of Interstate 73 in North Carolina as part of SAFETEA-LU.

 For more on the North Carolina section of Interstate 73, visit:

 In Virginia, Interstate 73 will enter the state along the U.S. 220 corridor leading north from Greensboro, North Carolina.
 Interstate 73 is planned to parallel U.S. 220 from the North Carolina State Line north to Roanoke, replacing Interstate 581.
-From there, Interstate 73 will merge onto Interstate 81 southbound, then connect with the U.S. 460 corridor from Interstate 81 west to Blacksburg to the West Virginia State Line via the planned "Smart Road."
-The Smart Road segment of Interstate 73 is the "proposed highway to demonstrate intelligent transportation systems authorized by item 29 of the table in section 1107(b) in the vicinity of Christiansburg."
+From there, I-73 will merge onto Interstate 81 southbound, then connect with the U.S. 460 corridor from I-81 west to Blacksburg to the West Virginia State Line via the planned "Smart Road."
+The Smart Road segment of I-73 is the "proposed highway to demonstrate intelligent transportation systems authorized by item 29 of the table in section 1107(b) in the vicinity of Christiansburg."

 In West Virginia, Interstate 73 will enter from the east, following the corridor connecting Blacksburg, Christiansburg, and Roanoke in Virginia with U.S. 52 in Bluefield.
 The Interstate 73/74 route through West Virginia is split into three segments: Huntington area, Huntington to Williamson (Tolsia Highway), and Williamson to Bluefield (King Coal Expressway).
 At Bluefield, Interstate 73 will pick up Interstate 74 and U.S. 52 from the south.
 Interstate 73/74 will merge in a northwesterly direction along an upgraded U.S. 52 all the way to Huntington.
 Both Interstates will cross into Ohio at Huntington.